-- 123. Because of the Statutory Guarantee Non-Compliance, and as a result of Morrison's Surgeries, Morrison suffered: - a.
-Morrison's Injury, Loss and Damage as set out at paragraph 194 below; further, or alternatively - b. loss and damage in that the value of Morrison's Surgeries were worthless or alternatively worth less than the amount Morrison paid; further, or alternatively - c.
+- 123. Because of the Statutory Guarantee Non-Compliance (insofar as that arose by contravention of section 61 of the ACL), and as a result of Morrison's Surgeries, Morrison suffered: - a.
+[Not used] Morrison's Injury, Loss and Damage as set out at paragraph 194 below; further, or alternatively - b. loss and damage in that the value of Morrison's Surgeries were worthless or alternatively worth less than the amount Morrison paid; further, or alternatively - c.
 Dillon damages in the nature of distress, inconvenience and disappointment at the poor aesthetic outcome of the cosmetic surgery services, and loss of enjoyment of the expected improvement to her appearance.